Jerdph/Cloud-Classifier/README.md

 2. Game Page
  ![alt tag](https://raw.github.com/jerdph/ShapeGram/master/img/game_page.png)

- The game will show you 3 different angular view of the point clouds of the same object.
+ The game will show you 3 different angular views of an object.
 You can make your guess by clicking a button at the bottom of the screen

 3. Answer Page
  ![alt tag](https://raw.github.com/jerdph/ShapeGram/master/img/result_page.png)

- The result page tells you what object it was, whether you got it right, and whether you beat the algorithm.
+ The result page tells you what object was, whether you got it right, and whether you beat the algorithm.
 Happy playing!

 ##Instruction
 If you did not download the data file provided here and wants to use your own set of data, you are welcome to do so, but please make sure the data folder is formatted the same way as the current structure because it is needed for the code to run properly.